Movement disorders are neurological conditions characterized by abnormality of the movements and gait.

 Other problems include disrupted sleep, insomnia and daytime fatigue.

 Parkinson’s disease is characterized by tremor at rest, rigidity and bradykinesia.
-There is diminished postural stability with falls and a “shuffling gait”.
-There is a diminished arm swing while walking.
+There is diminished postural stability with frequent falls and a “shuffling gait”.
+There is diminished arm swing while walking.

-There is a feature called festination while walking that refers to the symptom when the patient may lean forward and walk with fast, shortened steps which can result in an involuntary forward acceleration.
+Festination while walking refers to the posture adopted during walking, with the patient leaning forward and walking with fast, shortened steps.
+This can result in an involuntary forward acceleration.

 Sometimes the patient may just “freeze” during a movement.
 There may be micrographia or progressive shortening of the letters written by the patient.

 Several other symptoms are commonly seen including anxiety, depression and psychosis, heat/cold intolerance and sensory disturbances.